 Let’s face it.
 No employee wants to stay in an organization where they are stagnant unless they have low ambitions.
-Employers who encourage their employees to grow career-wise report that team members become more loyal to the company.
+Employers who encourage their worker to grow career-wise report that team members become more loyal to the company.

 5. Be Open and Communicate Efficiently

 Communication is a key factor in employee retention.
-When you talk efficiently with your employees, you build trust and encourage more engagement and interaction.
+When you talk efficiently with your team, you build trust and encourage more engagement and interaction.
 Listen to your staff members when they come to you with any and all ideas, concerns, or questions.
 This way, they will feel valued, appreciated, and satisfied.

 Employees also expect you to be open and honest about everything that’s going on in the company, including how they are performing.
-Communicating on a regular basis strengthens the bond between you and your employees and also encourages interaction between employees.
+Communicating on a regular basis strengthens the bond between you and your team and also encourages interaction between employees.
 Establishing an open company culture will attract top candidates, increasing your organization’s potential to perform better.

 6. Offer Employee Perks and Benefits

 Unfair compensation is one of the leading causes of employee turnover.
 If you want your employees to stay at your company, show them how much you value them.
 Pay raises may not be the most reliable employee retention strategy.
-However, if you think creatively, you can formulate innovative salary and promotion systems to give employees one more reason to keep working for you.
+However, if you think creatively, you can formulate innovative salary and promotion systems to give collegues one more reason to keep working for you.

 Some of the employee benefits that might encourage staff retention include:

 Health and wellness benefits.
 You can partner with a local hospital where your employees can receive basic healthcare and check-ups.